MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-based-commands/respond-to-task-module-submit.md

 ---
 # Respond to the task module submit action

-Once a user completes entering their input your web service will receive a `composeExtension/submitAction` invoke message with the command id and parameter values set.
-Your app will have five seconds to respond to the invoke, otherwise the user will receive an "Unable to reach the app" error message, and any reply to that invoke will be ignored by the Teams client.
+Once a user submits the task module, your web service will receive a `composeExtension/submitAction` invoke message with the command id and parameter values set.
+Your app will have five seconds to respond to the invoke, otherwise the user will receive an "Unable to reach the app" error message, and any reply to the invoke will be ignored by the Teams client.

 You have the following options for responding.

 * No response - You can choose to use the submit action to trigger a process in an external system, and not provide any feedback to the user.
-This can be useful for long-running processes, and you may choose to provide feedback in another manner (for example, with a [proactive message](~/foo.md)).
+This can be useful for long-running processes, and you may choose to provide feedback in another manner (for example, with a [proactive message](~/bots/how-to/conversations/send-proactive-messages.md).
-* [Another task module](#respond-with-a-task-module) - You can respond with an additional task module as part of a multi-step interaction.
+* [Another task module](#respond-with-another-task-module) - You can respond with an additional task module as part of a multi-step interaction.
-* [Card response](#respond-with-a-card) - You can respond with a card that the user can then interact with and/or insert into a message.
+* [Card response](#respond-with-a-card-inserted-into-the-compose-message-area) - You can respond with a card that the user can then interact with and/or insert into a message.
 * [Adaptive Card from bot](#bot-response-with-adaptive-card) - Insert an Adaptive Card directly into the conversation.
 * [Request the user authenticate](~/messaging-extensions/how-to/add-authentication.md)
 * [Request the user provide additional configuration](~/messaging-extensions/how-to/add-configuration.md)